bairhys/Ansible-Openwrt/README.md

 ## CAKE Autorate note

-The CAKE autorate installs a config file
+A custom CAKE autorate config file can be placed at `/custom_files/config.primary.sh` which are git ignored.